BeTechBo/emergent-communication-referential-game/README.md

 | Message Entropy | 3.761 bits | 2.083 bits | 2.312 bits | 3.351 bits |
 | Topographic Similarity | 0.253 | 0.233 | 0.193 | 0.148 |

-Both training methods reliably solve the task (all four runs well above the 20% chance baseline) but consistently produce only weak-to-moderate compositionality — topographic similarity stayed in the 0.15-0.25 range across both methods and both seeds, well above 0 (random) but far below 1.0 (fully compositional), and no individual symbol was found to map cleanly onto a single concept attribute in any run.
-This is consistent with known findings in the emergent communication literature (e.g.
-Kottur et al. 2017, Chaabouni et al. 2020), where task success does not guarantee a human-interpretable, compositional code without additional pressure (e.g. population-based training, explicit compositionality regularization, or limited channel capacity) — none of which are included in this implementation.
+Both training methods reliably solve the task (all four runs well above the 20% chance baseline) but consistently produce only weak-to-moderate compositionality — topographic similarity stayed in the 0.15–0.25 range across both methods and both seeds, well above 0 (random) but far below 1.0 (fully compositional), and no individual symbol was found to map cleanly onto a single concept attribute in any run.
+This is consistent with known findings in the emergent communication literature (e.g. Kottur et al. 2017, Chaabouni et al. 2020), where task success does not guarantee a human-interpretable, compositional code without additional pressure (e.g. population-based training, explicit compositionality regularization, or limited channel capacity) — none of which are included in this implementation.

-Task accuracy and message entropy varied substantially by seed for both methods (e.g. Gumbel-Softmax ranged 75-93.75% accuracy across two seeds), so no reliable accuracy or entropy ranking between the two training methods can be claimed from this many runs.
+Task accuracy and message entropy varied substantially by seed for both methods (e.g. Gumbel-Softmax ranged 75–93.75% accuracy across two seeds), so no reliable accuracy or entropy ranking between the two training methods can be claimed from this many runs.
 Topographic similarity was the one metric that consistently favored Gumbel-Softmax across both seeds (0.253 vs 0.193, and 0.233 vs 0.148), a weak signal worth further investigation with more seeds, but not treated here as a strong conclusion.

-*(Findings and plots to be added after training.)*

 ## License